-Physical therapists have a variety of techniques they use to treat pain and conditions that inhibit a patient’s movement.
+Physical therapists use a variety of techniques to treat pain and conditions that inhibit a patient’s movement.
 One of those techniques, dry needling, utilizes a solid filament needle inserted into the muscle.

-How does this work?
-Here are six things to know:
+How does dry needling work?
+Here are six things to know.

 2. Dry needling can be used to treat a variety of conditions